Recent Publications

 University of Stuttgart

-by Yannick Stöckl*, Katrin Gugeler, Celine M. Holzwarth, Wolfgang Frey, Sascha Wegner, Birgit Claasen, Anna Zens, Dietrich Gudat, Christian P. Sindlinger, Johannes Kästner*, and Sabine Laschat
+Yannick Stöckl*, Katrin Gugeler, Celine M. Holzwarth, Wolfgang Frey, Sascha Wegner, Birgit Claasen, Anna Zens, Dietrich Gudat, Christian P. Sindlinger, Johannes Kästner*, and Sabine Laschat

 Organometallics 2024, 43, 3, 330–340.